simpleParadox/cmput_697_project/README.md

 In this project, we choose to look at a question that is a prerequisite to this problem.
 We ask the question, "What types of embeddings can we use to best represent the review text, and how does the choice of embedding affect the performance of various clustering algorithms?"

-## Run the experiments.
+## Install python packages.
+The project uses anaconda environments.
+- conda create -n <env_name> python=3.8  # Where <env_name> is the name of your environment.
+- conda activate <env_name>

-To run the experiments, you need to have the following packages installed:
+To run the experiments, you need to have the following packages installed (you can use pip for these):
 - scikit-learn
 - torch
 - seaborn